akashadhikari/100-days-of-django-archived/logs.md

 - Basic template settings for DMS.

 **Thoughts** : CDN mock-up were used for static-media settings.
 Also, basic template is rendered for further tasks.

+## Day 47: August 27, 2018

+**Today's Progress** :
+- DMS template directories and homepage layout.

+**Thoughts** : Some JS stuff for homepage layout and additional template directories management were done.